OnizukaLab/Similarity_Search_on_Computational_Notebooks/README.md

 * Jupyter Notebook (localhost:8888)

-Move 'Similarity_Search_on_Computational_Notebooks/retrieval_system/' and run following command to start our system.
+Navigate to `Similarity_Search_on_Computational_Notebooks/retrieval_system/` and run following command to start our system.

 ```
 python manage.py runserver <port>